Greetings and Social Norms in China (How to Start Interactions Smoothly)

 • Directly moving to the purpose of interaction

-Small talk is optional, not required.
+Small talk is optional, especially with staff or strangers.

 Verbal Greetings That Work Well